getodk/docs/collect-integrations.rst

 External App Integrations
 ***************************

-:doc:`collect-guide` enables rich integrations with external Android applications.
+:doc:`collect-intro` enables rich integrations with external Android applications.
 It can both launch external applications to get data from them and be launched by custom apps to perform certain actions.

 .. note::